arviceblot/eso-addons/README.md

 - GUI ~~and CLI options~~ (CLI disabled due to breaking changes to support GUI)
 - Install, remove, and search addons from [esoui.com](https://www.esoui.com)
 - Cross-platform support for Linux, macOS, and Windows
-- Specific support for ESO on the Steam Deck through AppImage
+- Specific support for ESO on the Steam Deck through Flathub
 - Options to auto update Tamriel Trade Centre prices and HarvestMap data
 - No Java!
 - Import managed addons from Minion